Prepare a database for Deep Security Manager

 If you are installing Deep Security Manager on an AWS instance, see Prepare a database for Deep Security Manager on AWS.

-Before you install Deep Security Manager, you must prepare a database (if you are not using the default instance) and user account for Deep Security Manager to use.
-Refer to your database provider's documentation for instructions on database installation and deployment, but consider the following for integration with Deep Security.
+Before you install Deep Security Manager, you must prepare a database and user account for Deep Security Manager to use.
+Refer to your database provider's documentation for instructions on database installation and deployment, but also consider the following for integration with Deep Security:

 The database should be installed on a dedicated server that is separate from the manager nodes.
 It is also important that the database and the Deep Security Manager be co-located on the same network with a 1 Gb LAN connection to ensure unhindered communication between the two.
 (WAN connections are not recommended.)
 The same applies to additional Deep Security Manager nodes.
 2 ms latency or less is recommended for the connection from the manager to the database.

 To achieve this if you install the manager and database on VMs, make sure they are always run in the same ESXi host.

 - In the vCenter Web Client, go to Host and Clusters and select the cluster.

 - Go to the Manage tab and click VM/Host Rules > Add.

 - Type a name for the rule.

 - Select Enable rule.